wpan03/CSCI420/README.md

-# CSCI420
-Store my codes for CSCI420 in WM.
+Store some data and codes I wrote in Spring 2020 semester in wm.